stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 1. A prototype tool that, given simulation or experimental data for quantum turbulent flows in several systems, computes `DeltaS_flow`, `I_cascade`, `I_bridge`, and `Tension_qturb`, and publishes the resulting profiles.
 2. A comparative study that uses the same archetype library to analyze both quantum turbulence and classical turbulence, demonstrating how tension values differ and where the bridge breaks or holds.

-Both steps operate entirely at the effective layer and do not require exposing any deep TU generative rules.
+Both steps operate entirely at the effective layer and do not require exposing any deep TU generative rule.

 ### 9.3 Long term role in the TU program

 In the longer term, Q039 is expected to serve as:

-* The anchor node for all quantum fluid turbulence problems within the BlackHole graph.
+* the anchor node for all quantum fluid turbulence problems within the BlackHole graph,
-* A key case study for how TU handles systems where discrete quantum structures and continuous classical laws must coexist.
+* a key case study for how TU handles systems where discrete quantum structures and continuous classical laws must coexist,
-* A bridge between condensed matter physics, astrophysics, and AI interpretability, via shared ideas about multi scale cascades and tension.
+* a bridge between condensed matter physics, astrophysics, and AI interpretability, via shared ideas about multi scale cascades and tension.

 ---